jdevfullstack-tutorials/blinking-led-arduino/README.md

 ## The Arduino Code
 Arduino is both software and hardware.
 Right there, you can control your design (hardware) through the code (software).
-So, it's one of the reason also that Arduino is used extensively in prototyping.
+So, it's one of the reasons also that Arduino is used extensively in prototyping.

 There are two built-in functions in Arduino Code: